 Why does the AME directory only show some examiners?

-Right now it's limited to a verified subset (HIMS-trained AMEs and others we've confirmed) while we wait on a fuller FAA designee list we've formally requested.
+Right now it's limited to a verified subset of HIMS-trained AMEs while I wait on a fuller FAA designee list I've formally requested.
 The app tells you this directly and points you to the FAA's official locator in the meantime.

 How do I give feedback or report a problem?

-Reply to the beta email or use the feedback channel noted in TestFlight — it goes straight to the developer.
-Tester feedback is exactly how the app gets better; nothing is too small.
+Email support@pilotmedicalguardian.com, or send feedback right from the app (About → Send feedback) — it goes straight to me.
+Your feedback is exactly how the app gets better; nothing is too small.

 This app is an information and record-keeping tool — not medical, legal, or FAA compliance certification, and not medical advice.